Address: City Of Manchester Stadium, Rowsley Street, Manchester M11 3FF

 Up to 3,000 away fans are in the South Stand behind the goal, the views are impressive but leg room is tight.
 The facilities are good with big concourses and large screens showing the game.
 There’s a good choice of food, including hot dogs, burgers, chicken burger, pies and chips.
 Lager, bitter, cider and wine are also sold.

 Atmosphere in the stadium is reasonable, but the home fans often need prompting from the big screens to sing their signature song ‘Blue Moon’.

 Manchester is one of the best places in the country for a weekend away.
 If you want to stay over it’s best to book as early as possible.
-Printworks and Deansgate are great places to eat and drink, and whether gay or straight you’ll have an enjoyable time on Canal Street.
+Printworks and Deansgate are great places to eat and drink, and you’ll have an enjoyable time on Canal Street.

 Pubs, clubs and restaurants are plentiful in these areas, and with Manchester being a major city there are loads of hotels to go around.
 With plenty of museums, art galleries and exhibitions, Manchester has plenty to offer anyone.

 Hotels near the stadium and/or nightlife are Double Tree by Hilton (M1 3DG), City Centre Piccadilly Premier Inn (M1 2HR), Jurys Inn (M1 5LE), Mercure Piccadilly (M1 4PH), Novotel Manchester Centre (M1 4LX), The Palace Hotel (M60 7HA) and Hilton Manchester Deansgate (M3 4LQ).